LAPA Flight 3142

 LAPA Flight 3142 was a scheduled Buenos Aires–Córdoba flight operated by the Argentine airline Líneas Aéreas Privadas Argentinas.
-The flight was operated with a Boeing 737-204C, registration LV-WRZ, that crashed on 31 August 1999 at 20:54 local time while attempting to take off from Aeroparque Jorge Newbery and failing to get airborne.
-The crash resulted in 65 fatalities — 63 of the occupants of the aircraft and 2 on the ground — as well as injuries, some serious, to at least a further 34 people.
-It remains, as of 2022, the second deadliest aviation incident to occur in Argentina, behind Aerolíneas Argentinas Flight 644 38 years prior.
+On 31 August 1999, the Boeing 737-204C operating the flight crashed while attempting to take off from Aeroparque Jorge Newbery International Airport in Buenos Aires, Argentina.

+The crash resulted in 65 fatalities – 63 occupants of the aircraft and 2 on the ground – as well as injuries, some serious, to at least a further 34 people.
+As of 2025, it remains the second deadliest aviation accident to occur in Argentina, behind Aerolíneas Argentinas Flight 644, 38 years prior.

+Background

-Aircraft and crew
+Aircraft

-The aircraft was a Boeing 737-204C, registered in Argentina as LV-WRZ, production number 20389, line 251, with JT8D-9A engines.
-It first flew on 14 April 1970, and it was delivered by Boeing to Britannia Airways on 17 April of that year.
-It was registered in the United Kingdom as G-AXNB.
+The aircraft was Boeing 737-204C, registered as LV-WRZ with serial number 20389 and line number 251.
+It was also powered by two JT8D-9A engines.
+It first flew on 14 April 1970, and was delivered to Britannia Airways on 17 April of that year as G-AXNB.

-Almost 20 years later, on 1 February 1990, the plane was sold to the French airline TAT European Airlines, and registered in France as F-GGPB.
+Almost 20 years later, on 1 February 1990, the aircraft was sold to the French airline TAT European Airlines, and registered as F-GGPB.